Threat Modeling in AI and LLMs: Key Risks & Strategies

 Threat Enumeration

-• Could a plugin or downstream service misuse model responses?
+• Could a plugin misuse model outputs?

 Define Mitigation Strategies